jerith/Platform-Guild/language-guides/python/language.rst

 .. glossary::

     gotcha
-        a valid construct in a system, programm or programming language that:
+        a valid construct in a system, program or programming language that:

             1)
                 .. epigraph::